Yuto-A2/YTN/README.md

 This is a Japanese-learning-app.

-I built up this app by using Next.js, Typescript, Mongodb, PostgreSQL, Supabasae.
+I built up this app by using Next.js, Typescript, CSS, Mongodb, PostgreSQL, Supabasae.